hallbergandrew/PigLatin/README.md

 PigLatin
 ========

+#PigLatin sentence translator, using JS OO design.

-PigLatin sentence translator, built on a fluid mobile first framwork.
+Built on a fluid mobile framework, using bootstrap.

 Used Regular expressions to remove unwanted syntax from input.